-- It’s not a good idea to allow your credit card to leave your site to complete a transaction.
+- It’s not a good idea to allow your credit card to leave your sight to complete a transaction.
 Insist on seeing the transaction taking place.

-- Another tip is to place a small sticker over the 3 digit security code on the back of your credit card.
-If a merchant needs it you can easily peel at back to expose it.
+- Place a small sticker over the 3 digit security code on the back of your credit card so that it can’t be easily seen.

 - Tell you credit card company where you are traveling to.
 There is a good chance your card will not work when you arrive if you don’t.
 If the card company suddenly sees charges showing up from another country they often suspend your account in case of theft.

 - Your credit card should have a number you can call collect from any country to report loss or theft.
 Make sure you ask for it before you leave.
-The 1-800 on the back won’t work from many places.
+The 1-800 on the back won’t work overseas.

-- When we travel to foreign countries we have a visa and mastercard.
-We have found instances where only one or the other was accepted for either transactions.
-You wan’t to have as much flexibility in accessing funds as possible.
+- When we travel to foreign countries we have a Visa and a MasterCard.
+We have found instances where only one or the other was accepted for transactions.
+You want to have as much flexibility in accessing funds as possible.